 COVID-19 RESOURCE GUIDE FOR SMALL BUSINESSES

-In a time of uncertainty caused by the recent outbreak of COVID-19, we have provided a list of resources that can aid in helping our community’s small businesses.
+In a time of uncertainty, we have provided a list of resources that can aid in helping our community’s small businesses.
 Interested in lending a helping hand?
 Consider supporting a local small business through curbside/delivery orders or the purchasing of a gift card for future use.
-Check out this article from Atlanta Magazine for other thoughtful ways to support.
 If you are aware of other resources that should be added to this list, please reach out to Alena Green, email@example.com.

 Small Business Administration (SBA) Emergency Loan Programs

 Financial support for food service workers.
 More information available here.